 - Place oil directly under your furry friend's tongue for full absorption

 - Rub oil directly onto skin

 CBD sprays for pets are great for traveling with your furry loved one and wonderful for quick usage during emergency situations.
 These can be applied as a topical and are safe to take orally.

-CBD pet sprays usually come in different formulas to make for a more targeted experience such as anti-stress or pain management.
+CBD pet sprays usually come in different formulas to make for a more targeted experience.

 - Don't force your pet's mouth open when introducing the spray, this could scare them/add stress

 - Start by spraying directly onto your pet's food for a few days before administering orally

 - Can be sprayed directly onto areas of pain/irritation of the skin

 Pet CBD Treats

 Many different types of pet treats with CBD exist out there.
 They come in a variety of flavors and shapes.
 CBD pet treats are great for offering a quick snack to your pet and are known as the common method for introducing CBD products to a pet’s diet.